remideboer/titterpig/README.md

 - Life calculation: Base 3 + VIT
 - Power calculation: WIL × 3
 - Defense calculation: Base defense from category + 2 if shield is active
+- HP to Life conversion:
+  * When HP is full, excess healing accumulates as temporary HP
+  * Temporary HP is displayed as an overlay on the heart icon
+  * When temporary HP reaches max HP, converts to 1 Life
+  * Conversion only occurs if Life is not at maximum

 ### Spell Management
 - Spell cost must be less than or equal to character's power